Best Screen Printing Kit: The Top 5 Choices Of The Year

 - Pigments colors include: black, blue, red, green, and yellow

 - Emulsion removal powder

 As you can see, it seems like this simple bundle screen printing kit has everything you might need.
-The only things missing are a press, latex gloves, and the light bulbs.
+The only things missing are a press, latex gloves, and light bulbs.
 You could consider buying or making a press.

 2. T-Shirt Screen Printing Kit by DIY Print Shop